PulseMedica/FemtoLauncher/README.md

 - [ ] Have an "onStartup" for production that console.logs (to the renderer side) for good debugging purposes.
 - [ ] Unit tests.
 - [ ] Test edge case scenarios and ensure correct console messages.
-- [ ] Put a timeout on the loading - this is done by error handling from the ipcMain process.
-Return an error message instead after a timeout.

 ## Known Issues

 - [x] Close software takes too long — should probably show a "loading" state or bring output container to view, OR clear it.
 - [x] Log messages in `output-container` are outputting the same message twice. *This is because of react dev mode.
 Not a real bug if ran in produyction*.
 - [x] When app is bundled into executable - need to include the fastlist.exe for psList() to work correctly. *Fixed this by turning it into a local helper instead of a node module, and then bundling the .exe into an "extras" directory.*
-- [ ] Running target mode is a bit unreliable.
-The promise returns before the server_ready is done.
-- [ ] Need to set "loading" state WHILE server is running.
-This is so that the other buttons gets diabled.
+- [x] Improve error handling and when I'm actually returning when the app is waiting for the server to start.
+Should exit on any stderr and only return control to user AFTER timeout, server_ready is found, or stderr.